mppan821/homelab/README.md

 ## Key Directories

 - `infrastructure/terraform/` – Proxmox VM and kubeadm automation.
-- `infrastructure/kubernetes/` – Post-bootstrap add-ons (Helm values, manifests) grouped by component.
+- `infrastructure/kubernetes/` – Scratchpad for manifests that have not yet been promoted into Flux (see README inside).
-- `clusters/` – Flux GitOps tree for future workloads.
+- `clusters/` – Flux GitOps tree for platform services and applications.
 - `docs/` – Architecture notes, bootstrap instructions, and ADRs.
-- `apps/` – Simple manifests for kubectl-driven tests (e.g., sample nginx).
+- `apps/` – Base manifests for workloads; Flux Kustomizations under `clusters/homelab/apps/` reference these (e.g., sample nginx).

 See `docs/architecture.md` for the full architecture narrative and `docs/bootstrap.md` for reproducible bootstrap steps.